Poachers and Police

 The trap raced over Yeovil Bridge and PC’s Marsh and Wise were forced to jump for their lives as it drove furiously towards them and disappeared up the Sherborne Road to Yeovil.
 Despite their narrow escape, the two constables had time to glimpse a large bag in the back of the trap.

-Frederick Moors and James Lyne appeared at the Dorset October Quarter Sessions but despite further pleas that there was no proof that they had been on a poaching expedition, the sack contained mushrooms, and the because the police had no authority to seek to arrest the two men, the injuries to PC Meech had been the result of an unlawful act on his part and therefore accidental, they were found guilty and sentenced to nine months hard labour.
+Frederick Moors and James Lyne appeared at the Dorset October Quarter Sessions but, despite further pleas that there was no proof that they had been on a poaching expedition as the sack contained mushrooms, and because the police had no authority to seek to arrest the two men, the injuries to PC Meech had been the result of an unlawful act on his part and therefore accidental, they were found guilty and sentenced to nine months hard labour.

 PC Meech made a full recovery from his injuries.